awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-opensearch/README.md

 ## Default settings

-Out of the box implementation of the Construct without any override will set the following defaults:
+Out of the box implementation of the Construct without any overrides will set the following defaults:

 ### AWS Lambda Function
 * Configure limited privilege access IAM role for Lambda function